Durant travels with the Warriors to Toronto ahead of finals

 OAKLAND, Calif.
 (AP) — Kevin Durant is traveling with the Golden State Warriors to Toronto for the first two games of the NBA Finals, leaving open the chance he could be ready to return from a strained right calf in time for Game 2.

 Durant, the two-time reigning Finals MVP who has missed the past five games since getting hurt in Game 5 of the Western Conference semifinals against Houston, has already been ruled out for Game 1 on Thursday night.

-As of Monday, he had yet to do any full-speed work on the court.
+As of Monday, he had yet to do any full-speed work on the court as part of a formal practice though he had done some shooting, coach Steve Kerr said.

+“If he did anything on the court, it would have been pretty light,” Kerr said.

 Warriors spokesman Raymond Ridder confirmed Durant was on the team plane that took off early afternoon West Coast time.
 The two-time defending champions held an optional practice Tuesday before traveling.